-As part of the identification and measurement of assets and liabilities for the acquisition of Extinguishers Limited in 2020, the Group has recognised a provision for decommissioning obligations associated with a factory owned by Extinguishers Limited.
-In determining the fair value of the provision, assumptions and estimates are made in relation to discount rates, the expected cost to dismantle and remove the plant from the site and the expected timing of those costs.
-The carrying amount of the provision as at 31 December 2020 was \$1,221,000 (2019: \$Nil).
+As part of the identification and measurement of assets and liabilities for the acquisition of Extinguishers Limited in 2024, the Group has recognised a provision for decommissioning obligations associated with a factory owned by Extinguishers Limited.
+In determining the fair value of the provision, assumptions and estimates are made in relation to discount rates, the expected cost to dismantle and remove the plant from the site in order to remediate the environmental damage caused and the expected timing of those costs.
+In estimating the expected cost, the Group takes into account changes in environmental legislation and regulations that may impact the process for dismantling and removing the plant.
+The carrying amount of the provision as at 31 December 2024 was \$1,221,000 (2023: \$Nil).
 The Group estimates that the costs would be realised in 15 years' time and calculates the provision using the DCF method based on the following assumptions:

-- ▶ Estimated range of cost per sqm - \$10 - \$25 (\$20) - ▶ Discount rate - 14%
+- ▶ Estimated range of cost per sqm - \$10 - \$25 - ▶ Discount rate - 14%